Visby: Sights and events

 During the first week of July, Visby is the scene of the Almedalen Week, an important forum for everyone involved in Swedish politics.
 During the week, representatives from the major political parties in Sweden take turns giving speeches in the Almedalen park.

 In August, the tourist season is at its peak.
 During week 32, from Sunday to Sunday, the annual Medieval Week on Gotland is held.
 During this week, regularly dressed tourists are outnumbered by people that are dressed in Medieval costumes.
-The festival started in 1984 and comprises a variety of events: music, jesters, theatre, a medieval market, jousting tournaments, and much more.
+The festival started in 1984 and comprises a variety of events including music, jesters, theatre, a medieval market, and jousting tournaments.

-The headquarter of the World Ecological Forum is in Visby.
+The headquarters of the World Ecological Forum is located in Visby.

 Culture and the arts

-Visby is home to Baltic Centre for Writers and Translators and Visby International Centre for Composers.
+Visby is home to the Baltic Centre for Writers and Translators and Visby International Centre for Composers.

 In popular culture

-Swedish author Mari Jungstedt has set nine detective novels on the island of Gotland.
+Swedish author Mari Jungstedt set nine detective novels on the island of Gotland.
 The principal character, DS Anders Knutas, is based at police headquarters in Visby, and there are numerous descriptive passages of the city and the island.

 Hayao Miyazaki noted that Visby is the main visual inspiration for the town in Kiki's Delivery Service, with elements of other locations such as Stockholm also blended in.

-In 1971 Ingmar Bergman filmed The Touch (1971) (Beröringen) with Bibi Andersson, Max von Sydow and Elliott Gould in Visby.
+In 1971, Ingmar Bergman filmed The Touch (Beröringen) with Bibi Andersson, Max von Sydow and Elliott Gould in Visby.

-Visby is referenced in the Yorushika song, Rain With Cappuccino.
+Visby is referenced in the Yorushika song, "Rain with Cappuccino".

 Sports

+Current sport

 The following sports clubs are located in Visby: